danwalterlink/vault/dnd.brew.mechanics.md

 ie. barbarians(12) get brutal(1) on 9, brutal(2) on 13 and brutal(3) on 17
 [recharge](num) regain use on roll num [discharge](num) up to all and for each (num) stored charges on {trigger}
+[echo](spell) choose the order of targets of each echo. create an instance of the spell each target, decrease its level by 1 for each instance.
+  If you are concentrating on a spell, make a concentration check.
+  You may concentrate on each instance of an echoed spell simultaneously as if spellweaving{x}.
+[spellweave] if you weave multiple spells, all activity beyond concentrating additionally warrants a concentration check.

 ## item hit dice
 along the {{generic object}} table.